-The mail component of the survey uses standardized questionnaires, prenotification letters, survey cover letters and reminder/thank-you postcards provided by NCQA and included in this volume.
-Survey vendors are responsible for reproducing sufficient numbers of English, Spanish and Chinese questionnaires, letters and postcards.
+The mail component of the survey uses standardized questionnaires, prenotification letters, survey cover letters, and reminder/thank-you postcards developed by CMS and included in this volume.
+Survey vendors are responsible for reproducing sufficient numbers of English, Spanish, Chinese, and Russian questionnaires, letters, and postcards.

-The Spanish and Chinese translations of the questionnaires and mailing materials are not included in this volume, but are provided to CMS-approved HOS survey vendors.
+The Spanish, Chinese, and Russian translations of the questionnaire and mailing materials are not included in this volume but are provided to CMS-approved HOS survey vendors.